TERMS OF SERVICE

 It should be noted that prices fluctuate depending on the number of people in the travel party.
 Different prices may be offered by the Company to you depending on the number of people you may include in the booking.
 Certain numbers of people change certain price breaks so not all discounts will be equal.
 We reserve the right to apply further charges where the number of people booking falls below the amount required to offer a discounted rate.
 We also reserve the right to cancel or change the rate of travel if the number of people in a group lowers prior to the final payment.

-f.
+g.
 Cancellations Made By the Client.
 If you wish at any time to cancel all or part of your trip or that of anyone in your group after the initial deposit has been made, you must specify your wishes in writing.
 A group leader must do so in the case of a group.
-Unless otherwise stated, we will assess the following rules to payments:
+Unless otherwise stated, we will assess the following rules to payments: the initial non-refundable payment; and a second final payment 60 days prior to trip that is 50% refundable as long as trip is cancelled between 15 and 29 days ahead of first travel date and 100% refundable as long as the trip is canceled 30 days or more ahead of first travel date.
+Second final payment is not refundable if trip is cancelled within 14 days of first travel date.

 We must assume costs of reservations as soon as you make your deposit.
 For that reason you must compensate us for any losses and expenses incurred as a result of cancellation on your part as outlined above.
 We recommend that you purchase insurance to cover cancellation.